pskrunner14/translator/README.md

 ## Getting Started

-In order to train the model and start translating, you will need to install the required python packages:
+In order to train the model and start translating, you'll need to install the required python packages:

 ```
 pip install -r requirements.txt
 ```

-Now you can open up a terminal and start training the model, you can tweak your model configuration however you like in the `config.cfg` file:
+Now you can open up a terminal and start training the model, tweak your model configuration however you like:

 ```
-python train.py
+python train.py --epochs 100000 --lr 0.001 --rnn-type lstm --num-layers 2 --hidden-size 256
 ```

-Once you're done training, run the evaluation script which will load the pretrained models you provide in the `models/` directory:
+Once you're done training, run the evaluation script which will load the pretrained models you provide in the `models/[model_name]` directory:

 ```
-python evaluate.py 30 encoder1.fra_eng.model attn_decoder1.fra_eng.model autoencoder1.fra_eng.cfg
+python evaluate.py --num-tests 30 --model-name lstm_2_bi_sgd
 ```

 Now you are all set up!

 ## Results

+Translations from French to English

 ```
 Input: elle est habituee a vivre seule .